 This evaluation report was prepared based on data collected during the implementation of the project “The Art of Inquiry: Partnership for Deep Learning” in the 2024–2025 academic year.
 The report analyzes the accredited, continuous professional development program conducted by the association Creative Connections, aimed at strengthening the creativity, critical thinking, and other 21st-century competencies of students and teachers, with particular emphasis on cultural education and learning in cultural spaces.
 The study is based on an analysis of project documents, as well as additional qualitative data—including focus groups and individual interviews with teachers and the results of project evaluation questionnaires.
 The analyzed data allow for an assessment of the program’s implementation process, its impact on school communities, participants’ experiences, and the significance of partnerships with creative professionals, as well as the program’s contribution to the implementation of the updated general education curricula in schools in Vilnius.

-You can view the research report here:
+You can view the project report 2024 here (LT): Atsisiųsti / Download

 8. STUDY IN IGNITIS GROUP COMPANIES: HOW TO STRENGTHEN AN INCLUSIVE WORK ENVIRONMENT?
 (2023-2024)